This article was originally published in June of 2018 but has been updated to include relevant content.

 Aside from the health effects, extreme levels of house humidity can cause permanent damage to your home and furnishings.
-A hygrometer is an essential tool for homeowners, hobbyists, collectors, musicians and lifestyle enthusiasts concerned with protecting their investment.
+A hygrometer, or a humidity sensor, is an essential tool for homeowners, hobbyists, collectors, musicians and lifestyle enthusiasts concerned with protecting their investment.

-Wood furniture and flooring and can dry out and warp with too little humidity.
-And with too much persistent humidity, mold and mildew can permanently damage your home leading to costly repairs.
+Wood furniture and flooring can dry out and warp with too little humidity, as commonly seen in dry climates or dry seasons.
+And with too much persistent humidity, mold and mildew can permanently damage your home, leading to costly repairs.

 Maintaining stable relative humidity will reduce the effects of hydrolysis (repeated de/absorption of water vapors), which ruins your stamps by making them brittle or discolored.

 High humidity can lead to fading, discoloration, and silvering, as well as mold growth and insect infestations.
 Extremely low humidity leads to photographs becoming brittle or the emulsion flaking off.

 Fluctuations in temperature and humidity can damage artwork can damage artwork over time -- paint can crack, separate, or peel, and paper can mold, tear. or fade.
 Antique veneers separate and warp.
 Fine papers and textile arts are particularly sensitive to changing environmental conditions.